hema054/hema054/README.md

 -->
 - 🔭 I'm currently pursuing my bachelor's degree.
 - 🌱I love exploring new technologies.The excitement of discovering something new is what fuels my love for learning.
-- 👯 I’m looking to to contribute skills and expertise to projects in machine learning, deep learning, and app development.
+- 👯 I’m looking to contribute my skills and to get expertise java , machine learning, deep learning, and app development projects.
 - ⚡Dedicated to making a meaningful impact in projects aligned with my interests.
 - 📫 Reach me: hemaharshinithangavel2004@gmail.com